EmperorHQK/EmperorHQK/README.md

 - 👀 I’m interested in anything
 - 🌱 I’m currently learning basic html, and css
 - 💞️ I’m looking to collaborate on any people
 - 📫 How to reach me- Messenger:Jack Zhander Dela Cruz.
-Email: officialjack
+Email: officialjackzhander@gmail.com
--
-zh

 <!---
 EmperorHQK/EmperorHQK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.